legendschwab/cmor438/Unsupervised Machine Learning/README.md

 Unsupervised Machine Learning is a class of machine learning where we work with data that is unlabelled.
-These algorithms attempt to detect relationships based on the features of the data without it already being pre-labelled.
+These algorithms can detect relationships based on the existing features of the data.
+The most common type of unsupervised machine learning is to perform clustering of the data points.
+This is similar to classification algorithms in supervised machine learning.
+However, in this case, the categories are discovered through the clustering algorithm and not pre-determined.

 Examples Include:
 1. K-Means Clustering